GeminiDRSoftware/astrodata/CONTRIBUTING.md

 issues](https://github.com/GeminiDRSoftware/astrodata/issues) for problems you are unsure you have a solution to, or do not currently have the time to work on yourself.
-Even if you may plan to work on it sometime in the future, it's useful to log the issue in case someone else is already working on it!
+Even if you may plan to work on it sometime in the future, it's useful to log the issue in case someone else is already working on it.

 We include several issue templates with fill-in-the-answer style formatting to make your submission as quick and easy as possible.
 Ideally, you will provide a